- Alexandre Aja

 In terms of casting, Aja must be commended.
 He somehow convinced Richard Dreyfuss to appear in the movie’s opening Jaws homage as a fisherman singing “Show Me the Way to Go Home”, a shameless but amusing cameo.
 Christopher Lloyd appears as the town’s resident scientist, who just-so-happens to have a fossilized version of a prehistoric piranha in his office, the perfect prop when explaining the primeval origins of the monsters to the townsfolk.
 Playing Doc in the Back to the Future films has made Lloyd ideal for explaining absurdly complicated scientific ideas with a sense of energy and purpose.
 Shue plays her sheriff role without a hint of humor; Ving Rhames is her “I’m too old for this shit”-saying deputy; Eli Roth (director of Hostel) shows up as a wet t-shirt contest announcer… No, it’s not just you, the names and faces do get less interesting as the list goes on.

 The result feels incomplete, and not just because of the (expected) plot holes.
 One character, a porn cameraman played by Paul Scheer, completely disappears without explanation as to where he went.
-He was on a boat with five other characters; and we learn what happens to the other five, but not him.
-We can only assume he died, though the movie never shows us, or even mentions him again.
+He was on a boat with five other characters.
+We learn what happens to the other five but not him.
+We can only assume he died, though the movie never shows us or even mentions him again.
 The character just vanishes.
 Aja has admitted in interviews during the movie’s publicity campaign that Scheer’s death scenes were filmed, but the effects were too expensive to complete.
 It’s that kind of impractical and haphazard filmmaking that audiences must contend with from beginning to end.

 And speaking of the end, the final moments reveal a plot twist (which won’t be spoiled here) that feels like a transition into the third act; instead of exploring that twist, however, the movie just ends abruptly (in a scene shown in the trailers, no less).
 Perhaps the twist is meant to indicate a coming sequel of this remake of a ripoff.
 After only a brisk 82-minute runtime, however, the audience is bound to feel robbed at this moment.
 Maybe Aja and his writers Pete Goldfinger and Josh Stolberg wrote a third act but ran out of funds from their small $25 million budget, just as they did with Scheer’s death scene.
 Could this sloppy storytelling just be a case of bad accounting?